The Penn State Health Children’s Hospital Approach to Developmental Pediatric Care

 Why Choose Penn State Health Children’s Hospital for Pediatric Behavior and Development

-As information, we do not see children primarily for behavioral issues, but do deal with some behavioral problems that accompany other diagnoses.
+While we do not see children primarily for behavioral concerns, we do address behavioral problems that accompany other diagnoses.
 We specialize in autism, attention deficit disorder, sleep disorders, learning problems and developmental delays in the division of Pediatric Developmental Medicine.

 Penn State Health provides only the best for your child.
 We are committed to providing only the highest quality treatment and support, focusing on the unique needs of your child - physical and emotional.